Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

 To apply one of these roles, select it from the righthand list and move it to the left side under the Assigned box.
 Ensure that every user only is assigned only one of these Roles.
-If both “Administrator” and “Read Only User” are assigned to the same user, the user will maintain full Administrator access to Secret Server.
+If both "Administrator" and "Read Only User" are assigned to the same user, the user will maintain full Administrator access to Secret Server.
 Click **Save Changes**: